auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 ---

 With this framework, many difficult questions can now be answered.
 Notice the framework contributes to the compression of our history of experience with intelligent agents.
-We can understand and predict the actions of intelligent actions within the context of the framework.
+We can understand and predict the actions of intelligent agents within the context of the framework.

-Why are some experiences beautiful to some and not to others? - Because each individual has their own unique experiences which effects their ability to compress new experiences.
+Why are some experiences beautiful to some and not to others? - Because each individual has their own unique experiences which determines their ability to compress new experiences.

 Is beauty subjective or objective? - Both.
 Aspects of beauty will be objective such as geometric regularities which reduce the size of the compressed experience, therefore creating a strong sense of beauty.
 However, each person has a unique perspective due to their experience and compression ability.